File preparation and transfer

 • Trim Box and Bleed Box marks must be added to each PDF page.

 • Every page must contain 3-5 mm bleeds.
-Hardcover file must contain 18 mm bleed.
+Hardcover file must contain 15 mm bleed.
+Flexicover file must contain 18 mm bleed.

 • Trim Box size must match final size of the page.